clambin/github-exporter/README.md

 ```
 # set debug to true to log debug messages
 debug: false
+# listener address for the /metrics endpoint
+addr: :9090
 # this section lists all repos to be monitored.
 Repos can be specified in either the `repo` section as an individual
 # repo, or in the `user` section, which will monitor all repos for that user.
 # notes: